 Stephanie joined Watsi on November 6th, 2014.
-Eight years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephanie's most recent donation traveled 8,700 miles to support Eh, a 58-year-old father from Burma, to fund gallbladder removal surgery so he can live without pain.
+Nine years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephanie's most recent donation traveled 8,300 miles to support Eh, a 58-year-old father from Burma, to fund gallbladder removal surgery so he can live without pain.

 Stephanie has funded healthcare for 101 patients in 13 countries.